 A grievance redress mechanism (GRM) has been established through the Implementation Coordination Committee (ICC).
-The ICC is working under the leadership of the BWDB Zonal Chief Engineer.
-Members of the ICC include representatives from the offices of the Deputy Commissioner, the Water Users Federation, Water User Associations, the Rural Electrification Board, Department of Agriculture Extension, and law enforcement.
+The ICC will be under the leadership of the BWDB Zonal Chief Engineer.
+Members of the ICC will include representatives from the offices of the Deputy Commissioner, the Water Users Federation, Water User Associations, the Rural Electrification Board, Department of Agriculture Extension, and law enforcement.
 The Irrigation Management Operator for each sub project will also be the member secretary of the ICC.
 The ICC will deal with field implementation issues that arise related to conflicts, safeguards, security, and more generally concerns about the performance of the implementing parties and would meet four times per year at a location close to each sub project.
-The PMU with the support of the PMDC is responsible for the establishment of the ICCs which has been established within six months of the loan agreement (Figure-24)
+The PMU with the support of the PMDC will be responsible for the establishment of the ICCs which will need to establish within six months of the loan agreement.